Planning to pick up running again after months (or years) on the couch?

 To be safe, do just a little, and then progress slowly and gradually back to your former levels.

-For instance, if you are used to running a 10-miler without breaking a sweat, then run 3 to 5 miles at a slow and controlled pace.
-No need to hurry it up here.
+For example, if you are used to running a 10-miler without breaking a sweat, then run 3 to 5 miles at a slow and controlled pace.

 This is easier said than done.